workflowhub-eu/about/Workflow-RO-Crate.md

 _Workflow RO Crates_ are a specialization of [_RO Crate_](https://researchobject.github.io/ro-crate/) for packaging an executable workflow with all necessary documentation.
 It is aligned with, and intends to strictly extend, the more general [Bioschemas ComputatioonalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE/).

-The WorkflowHub uses _Workflow RO Crates_ as an exchange format for users to upload a packaged workflow.
+WorkflowHub uses _Workflow RO Crates_ as an exchange format for users to upload a packaged workflow.

 ## Concepts